cudin5897/BKID-frontend/README.md

-Notice: You need to run server before front-end.
+Notice: You need to run backend before front-end.

 Run this command in imported directory:

 ### `npm install`

-Then this command to run local server in localhost:3000
+Then this command to run local server in localhost:3001

 ### `npm start`